What are the Purchasing Division’s business hours?

 Who can do business with the City of Arlington?

 Any person, business, or corporate entity, under most circumstances, is eligible to become a City vendor.

 Where can I register with the City of Arlington?

-Sign up on the City’s SUPPLIER PORTAL.For a modest $25 fee, you can register your firm and designate the types of bid opportunity notifications desired based on chosen commodity codes.
-Suppliers may also upload their M/WBE Certification, where applicable.The Purchasing Division will continue to advertise bids as required by law in the Star-Telegram and post bid notices on DemandStar, but registration with the City will only be through the new Supplier Portal.Instructions on how to register are also available on the Bidding & Procurement page.For any advertised bid opportunities, suppliers can also contact the Purchasing Division at firstname.lastname@example.org, to request information or assistance.
+Sign up on the City’s SUPPLIER PORTAL.The Purchasing Division will continue to advertise bids as required by law in the Star-Telegram and post bid notices on DemandStar, but registration with the City will only be through the new Supplier Portal.For any advertised bid opportunities, suppliers can also contact the Purchasing Division at email@example.com, to request information or assistance.
 Hard copies of Purchasing Division bid packets are also available for pick-up at our 101 S. Mesquite St., 8th Floor, Receptionist’s desk.

 What if I am a Minority or Woman-owned business?